Kathleen Barry Moloney: Republican activities

 She and Kevin attended a commemoration of the Manchester martyrs at the Mansion House in November 1915.
 During the reorganisation of the Irish Volunteers after the Easter Rising in 1916, the Barrys provided a line of communication between the Carlow Brigade and the Dublin HQ.
 Her brother Michael went on to become the battalion OC in Carlow.
 While she was a committed republican, Moloney was restricted in her activities as she had to help her mother and aunt care for her younger siblings and manage the family business.

 In 1917, she joined the Gaelic League and Sinn Féin.
 She was working as a private secretary to Ernest Aston when Kevin was arrested and convicted for his part in the death of 3 British soldiers in September 1920.
 Aston attempted to secure a reprieve from the murder conviction Kevin was handed down.
 After the execution of her brother, Moloney became immersed in republican activities.
 She joined the university branch of Cumann na mBan in late 1920, where she would occasionally carry guns and messages, and cleared any incriminating evidence from sites that were in danger of being raided.
 She worked in the Dáil Éireann Department of Home Affairs under Austin Stack, and was a judge in the republican courts.

 At Éamon de Valera's request, Moloney was one of a delegation of seven republicans, with Stack, Countess Markievicz, and Michael O'Flanagan, which travelled to the United States to raise funds and publicity for the republican cause from April to June 1922.
 While on this tour, she also spoke at numerous public meetings.
-At the outbreak of the Irish Civil War, she was one of three women, including Mary MacSwiney and Linda Kearns, who stayed behind with the relocated anti-treaty headquarters garrison in the Hammam Hotel after they lost the Four Courts.
+At the outbreak of the Irish Civil War, she was one of several Cumann na mBan women, including Maire Comerford, Muriel MacSwiney, Countess Markievicz and Linda Kearns, who stayed behind with the relocated anti-treaty headquarters garrison in the Hammam Hotel after they lost the Four Courts.
 The women survived a week-long siege under heavy shelling by the forces of the Free State.
+She and Linda Kearns were with the Republican leader Cathal Brugha at the Hamman hotel when he was shot and killed (7 July 1922).
 From June 1922, she was an active member of the Irish Republican Prisoners' Dependants' Fund, taking the role of general secretary from December 1922 until September 1924, which saw her travel across Ireland to distribute relief.
 During this work, she was arrested for possession of papers relating to the Fund, and was imprisoned with the general population in Cork County Jail.
 She went on hunger strike until she and colleague were transferred to the Cork City Jail in early 1923.
 Between September 1924 and April 1925, she toured Australia raising money for the Fund.